DevanshSharma351/Push2Prod/README.md

 Things to think about:
 - The frontend is a Vite app — it needs to be **built** first, then **served**
 - You don't need Node.js to serve the final build — there's a much lighter option
-- This is a good use case for a **multi-stage build**

-> use npm run preview (production so that containers can listen from outside:runs on 4173)

 ---